MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/combining-platform-extensions-with-operating-system-versions.md

 If a product type is specified, the INF file will be used only if the operating system matches the specified product type.
 If the INF file supports multiple product types for a single operating system version, multiple *TargetOSVersion* entries are required.

 *SuiteMask*
 A number that represents *a combination of* one or more of the VER_SUITE_*xxxx* flags defined in *Winnt.h*.
 These flags include the following:

 **0x00000001** (VER_SUITE_SMALLBUSINESS)

 **0x00000002** (VER_SUITE_ENTERPRISE)

 **0x00000004** (VER_SUITE_BACKOFFICE)

 **0x00000008** (VER_SUITE_COMMUNICATIONS)

 **0x00000010** (VER_SUITE_TERMINAL)

 **0x00000020** (VER_SUITE_SMALLBUSINESS_RESTRICTED)

 **0x00000040** (VER_SUITE_EMBEDDEDNT)

 **0x00000080** (VER_SUITE_DATACENTER)

 **0x00000100** (VER_SUITE_SINGLEUSERTS)

 **0x00000200** (VER_SUITE_PERSONAL)

 **0x00000400** (VER_SUITE_SERVERAPPLIANCE)

 If one or more suite mask values are specified, the INF file will be used only if the operating system matches all the specified product suites.
 If the INF file supports multiple product suite combinations for a single operating system version, multiple *TargetOSVersion* entries are required.

 *BuildNumber*
 Specifies the minimum OS build number of the Windows 10 release to which the section applies, starting with build 14310 or later.
+For a table listing build numbers for the Windows operating systems, see *BuildNumber* in [INF Manufacturer section](inf-manufacturer-section.md).

 The build number is assumed to be relative to some specific OS major/minor version only, and may be reset for some future OS major/minor version.